tpitkanen/numba_mcerd/README.md

 ## Data files

-Files under `data/input/` contain absolute paths.
-Update them to match their real location.
-Files with absolute paths:
+Files under `data/input/` contain file paths which may need to be updated to match their correct location.
+Both relative and absolute paths are supported.
+Files with paths:
 - Cl-Default
 - Cl-Default.erd_detector

-Absolute paths are used to match the original MCERD's behavior as closely as possible.
+As of 2022-03-21, [Potku](https://github.com/JYU-IBA/potku) generates settings files with absolute paths.

 ## Config